Operating system

 • /media/rfs/rw/data

-In addition to deleting the user-specific data (type 1), the firmware of the controller is reset to delivery state.
+In addition to deleting the user-specific data (type 1), the firmware of the controller is reset to delivery state of the device.

-• Connect to the controller, e.g. via WinSCP (see Connecting to the controller)
+• Connect to the controller via an SFTP client, e.g. by means of WinSCP (see Connecting to the controller).

-• Upload the firmware container to /var/volatile/tmp.
-The folder is located in the RAM of the controller and has about 4 GB free memory.
+• Upload a firmware container of a version ≥2022.6 to /var/volatile/tmp.
+This folder is located in the RAM of the controller and has about 4 GB of free memory.

 • Perform an update with the following command via SSH console: